LoreVanOudenhove/Create_PyClone_input/README.md

 ```
 Sequenza_to_PyClone.py -i Run1_segments.txt -v variants.vcf -o PyClone_input.tsv
 ```
 This function generates a tab delimited file with the required fields for PyClone.
 In addition, a *warning_sequenza_mutations.tsv* is generated, indicating the mutations that are not present in the Sequenza segments.
-Since no copy number is calculated using Sequenza, a default major copy number of 2 is allocated to these mutations.
+Since no copy number is calculated using Sequenza, the minor and major copy number are set to 1 for these mutations.

 # Clonal Reconstruction using PyClone